-In 2012, the Mountains to Sound Greenway Heritage Study identified more than 900 resources within the proposed Mountains to Sound Greenway National Heritage Area that, together, comprise the natural, cultural, historic, scenic and recreational bounty of the region.
+The 2012 Mountains to Sound Greenway Heritage Study identified more than 900 resources within the proposed Mountains to Sound Greenway NHA that, together, comprise the natural, cultural, historic, scenic and recreational bounty of the region.
 Each of these features, sites and structures is a touchpoint for diverse stories that collectively embody the defining Themes and Integrated Narratives of the Greenway NHA.

 In the ensuing decade, and particularly through this management planning process, the Greenway Trust continued to curate and refine this list of resources.
-Partners highlighted new resources, such as the Red-Lining Trail, that interpret important stories about people and communities in the Greenway who were systematically marginalized.
+Partners highlighted new resources, such as the Redlining Heritage Trail, that interpret important stories about people and communities in the Greenway who were systematically marginalized.
 In Kittitas County, the I-90 Wildlife Bridges have come to fruition since the Heritage Study conducted its original inventory.

-The full Greenway NHA resources inventory, as presented in Appendix B, includes hundreds of sites and structures that were already recognized for their national, state or local significance.
+The full Greenway NHA resources inventory, as presented in Appendix B, includes hundreds of sites and structures that were already recognized for their national, state, or local significance.
 These resources include:

-- 243 sites on the National Historic Register,
+- 231 sites on the National Register of Historic Places,

-- 7 National Historic Landmarks,
+- 6 National Historic Landmarks,

+- 2 National Forests

+- 2 National Park Units

-- 83 Washington Historic Landmarks, and
+- 79 Washington Historic Landmarks, and

-- more than 153 local historic landmarks.
+- more than 200 local historic landmarks.